yackx/SoundCloud/README.md

 It is as simple as [registering your "app"](https://developers.soundcloud.com/).

-## Download a song
+## Download a track

     youri:SoundCloud $ python download.py -h
-    usage: download.py [-h] [--song SONG] [--playlist PLAYLIST] --id ID [--override]
+    usage: download.py [-h] [--track TRACK] [--playlist PLAYLIST] --id ID [--override]

     Download a SoundCloud sound or a complete playlist

     optional arguments:
-      -h, --help            show this help message and exit --song SONG, -s SONG  Download a single song --playlist PLAYLIST, -p PLAYLIST
+      -h, --help            show this help message and exit --track TRACK, -s TRACK  Download a single track --playlist PLAYLIST, -p PLAYLIST
-                            Download all songs from a public playlist --id ID, -i ID        Client ID
+                            Download all tracks from a public playlist --id ID, -i ID        Client ID
       --override, -d        Override file if it exists.
 Defaults to false

-To download a song, copy the song page URL from your browser:
+To download a track, copy the track page URL from your browser:

-    youri:SoundCloud $ python download.py --id my_id --song https://soundcloud.com/dj-crontab/indiscriminate-killers
+    youri:SoundCloud $ python download.py --id my_id --track https://soundcloud.com/dj-crontab/indiscriminate-killers
     Found: 'Indiscriminate Killers'

-The song will be downloaded to a `mp3` folder under the current directory.
+The track will be downloaded to a `mp3` folder under the current directory.

 ## Download a playlist

-To download all songs from a playlist, make sure the playlist URL is accessible without password:
+To download all tracks from a playlist, make sure the playlist URL is accessible without password:

 * Either by making the playlist public or
 * By using its "sharing URL".
 To do so, go to the playlist and click on the "Share" button.
 Copy the "Private Share" URL that appears.